nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 🚩: `currency` is user defined.
 It **does not** have to be a legal currency in the world.

-🚩: Optional and compulsory arguments can be typed in **any** order
+🚩: Optional and compulsory arguments can be typed in **any** order.

-🚩: It is up to the user to input positive or negative or 0 value for argument `v/<value>`.

-🚩: `currency` is user defined.
-It does not have to be a legal currency in the world.

 Example of usage: